Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Object_Use.md

 - Do we need the intentional collective to specify the use for one culture in opposition to the use by another culture?
 - Not sure what the type of use is
+- Do we need a Use Type directly linked to the object with `crm:P101 had as general use (was use of)`?

 ## Description